About Kate Mackenzie

 You can email me [myfirstname AT thisdomainname].
 If I don't respond after a few days, feel free to try a second time.
 You know how life is.
 If I still don't respond then it's probably a lost cause.
 Sorry.
 My time is finite like everyone else's.

 If you've read all this, wow!
-You are rewarded with a couple of good links in the footnote below.
+Your reward is some good links in the footnote below.

 [ends]

-*If you are interested in more recent developments in this fascinating and kind of disturbing field, I highly recommend Madison Condon at Boston University and everyone at the UNSW Institute for Climate Risk and Response.
-For a fascinating social & technical history of climate models, check out R. Saravanan's book "The Climate Demon".
+*If you are interested in the fascinating and sometimes worrying field of climate risk analytics, I highly recommend the work of Madison Condon at Boston University and everyone at the UNSW Institute for Climate Risk and Response.
+For an excellent social & technical history of climate models, check out R. Saravanan's book "The Climate Demon".